FEMA Fire Management Assistance Declaration – Washington West White Swan Fire

 FEMA Alert

-FEMA has issued an Emergency Management Declaration for the state of Maine to supplement state and local response efforts to the emergency conditions in the areas affected by Hurricane Lee from September 15-17, 2023.
-The following areas has been approved for assistance:
+FEMA has issued a Major Disaster Declaration for the state of Missouri to supplement state, tribal, and local recovery efforts in areas affected by severe storms, straight-line winds, tornadoes, and flooding from May 19-27, 2024.
+The following counties have been approved for assistance:

 Public Assistance: